Ella Hamilton Durley: Early life and education

 Ella Adaline Hamilton was born in Harrisville, Pennsylvania, circa 1852.
 She was the oldest daughter of William Hamilton, a Union soldier and his wife, Catherine (née Logan; d.
 1905).
 She had three siblings: a sister, Mary H. Hamilton, and two brothers, John J. Hamilton and LaMonte Hamilton.
 She was the granddaughter of another Union soldier, Robert Logan, and of General William Hamilton, who served in the Indian Wars and the War of 1812; and the great-greanddaughter of Hugh Hamilton, a revolutionary soldier, hence she was a member of the order of the Daughters of the American Revolution.

 Born in a home that was a station of the Underground Railroad, with hiding of fugitive slaves on their way to Canada and freedom-, he was ever an advocate and champion of political, social, and economic liberty.
 Durley lived in northwestern Pennsylvania for fourteen years.
-In the spring of 1866, the family removed to Iowa City in Davis County, Iowa, where they made their home for four years.
+In the spring of 1866, the family moved to Iowa City in Davis County, Iowa, where they made their home for four years.

 It was in the schoohouse of that locality that Durley acquired sufficient education to permit her to begin to teach at the age of sixteen.
 The loss of her father, whose ambition for his children was limitless, led her to make the attempt to carry out his oft-expressed wish that she should take a college course.
 To do so meant hard work and strenuous application as she had to pay her own way.
 She studied at Iowa State University for eight years; in the spring of 1878, she took the degree of B. A. in Iowa State University, and in 1892, she received the degree of M. A.